Daguhh/naivecalendar/README.rst

 - Use mouse or keyboard to interact with the calendar.
 - Hit bottom arrows to cycle through months.
 - Hit a day to create a linked event.
 (A day with attached event will appear yellow.)
-- Create multiple event type and with between them
+- Create multiple event type and switch between them

 Shortcuts
 ^^^^^^^^^